rubyredrick/ri_cal/README.txt

 To explicitly set a floating time you can use the method #with_floating_timezone on Time or DateTime instances as in

    event.dtstart = Time.parse("1/1/2010 00:00:00").with_floating_timezone

+or the equivalent

+event.dtstart = Time.parse("1/1/2010 00:00:00").set_tzid(:floating)

+==== RDATE, and EXDATE properties (Occurrence Lists)

+A calendar component which supports recurrence properties (e.g. Event) may have zero or more RDATE and or EXDATE properties.
+Each RDATE/EXDATE property in turn specifies one or more occurrences to be either added to or removed from the component's recurrence list.
+Each element of the list may be either a DATE, a DATETIME, or a PERIOD.

+A

 === Parsing